 Given all of this, why aren’t you a member of KY EXCEL?
 With a simple commitment and the help of our staff, there’s nothing stopping you from being “green."
 Join the community and make your contribution to Kentucky’s environment a reality.

-In this video, Kentucky First Lady Jane Beshear offers her thanks to those who work hard to preserve and protect Kentucky's environment and highlights projects at the Governor's Mansion.
+In this video, Former Kentucky First Lady Jane Beshear offers her thanks to those who work hard to preserve and protect Kentucky's environment and highlights projects at the Governor's Mansion.